In 1990s a group of Icelandic social scientists at the Icelandic Center for Social Research and Analysis (ICSRA),

 In the first step, a coalition of social scientists and policy makers use of national data to identify the scope of the problem and the broad outlines of the approach to be pursued.

-In step 2, action shifts to the local level as team members ‘hit the road’, discussing the national data in communities and neighborhoods throughout the country.
+In step 2, action shifts to the local level as team members ‘hit the road’, discussing the local data in communities and neighborhoods throughout the country.

 Step 3 is local action in multiple sites, informed by the national data but animated by the uniquely different spirit, talents, and imaginations of neighborhoods, towns and regions.